What is LaTeX?

 Auto-syncing from Zotero to BibTeX:

 Auto-updating your .bib file when you make changes or additions to your Zotero Library is not available directly in Zotero.
-You can, however, install and enable a Zotero extension, Better BibTeX, to grant you these features.
+You can, however, install and enable a Zotero extension, Better BibTeX, to enable these features.

 For more detailed instructions on setting up your Zotero export, see the Zotero and BibTeX Quick Guide.